OISF/suricata/doc/userguide/rules/payload-keywords.rst

 match + 5 bytes.
 For limiting how far after the last match Suricata needs to look, use 'within'.

+The absolute value for distance must be less than or equal to 1MB (1048576).

 Examples of distance:

 .. image:: payload-keywords/distance5.png